dlr-eoc/ukis-frontend-libraries/projects/services-ogc/README.md

 ## OWC
 This is a parser to read from / write to OWC files.
 OWC can be used to share information about a map-context (such as extent, visible layers, zoom, ...) across multiple clients.
 This parser converts to / from UKIS-specific datatypes, like UKIS-rasterlayers, UKIS-vectorlayers etc.
 The OWC format is written to be easily extendable.
 We made use of this capability by adding some UKIS-specific semantic information - this information is encoded in the interfaces found in the file `eoc-owc-json.ts`.
+For more details see [OGC OWS Context](src/lib/owc/README.md)

 ```